anthonychu/azure-functions-deno-worker/README.md

     ```

     A few of the files that are important to know about:
-    - `functions/*` - your functions
+    - [`functions/hello_world.ts`](https://github.com/anthonychu/azure-functions-deno-template/blob/master/functions/hello_world.ts) - a basic HTTP triggered function
-    - `worker.ts` - the Deno worker used by Azure Functions
+    - [`worker.ts`](https://github.com/anthonychu/azure-functions-deno-template/blob/master/worker.ts) - the Deno worker used by Azure Functions
-    - `host.json` - configuration of the function host
+    - [`host.json`](https://github.com/anthonychu/azure-functions-deno-template/blob/master/host.json) - configuration of the function host

-1. Open [`functions/hello_world.ts`](https://github.com/anthonychu/azure-functions-deno-template/blob/master/functions/hello_world.ts) to see a basic HTTP triggered function.

-1. Then take a look at [`worker.ts`](https://github.com/anthonychu/azure-functions-deno-template/blob/master/worker.ts) to see how the `hello_world` function is added to the Deno Azure Functions worker.

 1. Run the app locally: